pololu/rpicsim/docs/Pins.md

       expect(main_output).to be_driving_high
     end

-Since the shortcuts are available in many places, you should be careful to avoid namespace collisions when choosing pin aliases.
+Note that since the shortcuts are available in many places, your pin names might conflict with names defined in other places.

 Pin methods